jexxa-projects/JexxaTutorials/BookStore/README-ArchitectureValidation.md

 ### Validate Ports and Adapters

 To validate the rules of a ports and adapter architecture is quite simple if you follow the conventions of Jexxa.
-As you can see below, you just have to declare the packages including the driven and driving adapter of the application.
+As you can see below, you have to declare the packages including the driven and driving adapter of the application.

 ```java
 class ArchitectureTest {